adamwight/wiki_elixir/README.md

 # Wiki Elixir

 This project provides Elixir connectors to work with Wikipedia (and other MediaWiki) data sources.
-It supports streaming recent changes processing and (TODO) should be able to wrap API calls and continuations in the future.
+It supports streaming recent changes processing, some of the [RESTBase API](https://www.mediawiki.org/wiki/REST_API), and (TODO) should wrap action API calls and continuations in the future.

 ## Installation